Bin-Cao/TCLRmodel/README.md

 ## About
-Proposed by Prof. Tong-yi Zhang and Mr. Bin Cao et al., and maintained by Bin Cao.
-Please feel free to open issues in the Github or contact Bin Cao
-(bcao@shu.edu.cn) in case of any problems/comments/suggestions in using the code.
+Maintained by Bin Cao.
+Please feel free to open issues in the Github or contact Bin Cao (bcao@shu.edu.cn) in case of any problems/comments/suggestions in using the code.